weaveworks-guides/weave-net-legacy/weave-cloud-and-docker-for-mac/README.md

 **Where,**

 * `<YOUR_WEAVE_CLOUD_SERVICE_TOKEN>` - is the token that appears on the settings page, once you’ve logged into Weave Cloud.
-* `--probe.no-controls` sets controls to read-only access for users who are not admin.
+* `--probe.no-controls` sets controls to read-only access for all users.
+This flag is optional.

 <h3 id="run-the-load-test">Running the Load Test</h3>